rhysbrooks1/CS321-002-s25-team-09/README.md

 In this assignment, we will analyze log files to better understand network observability within the field of Cybersecurity.
 We will look and observe patterns, activities, and operations within a system's server and house the corresponding data using B-Trees.
-The amount of data that we have is large and any data structure is not likely to fit in memory, hence why B-Trees being a good choice for the task at hand.
+The amount of data that we have can be very large and any data structure is not likely to fit in memory.
+Hence B-Trees is a good choice for the task at hand.
 We will then store our findings in a database and analyze its results for patterns and specific activities.

 ## 2. Background
 Log files are textual data files that store events, messages, and processes within a system/network.
-They log information from users and monitor IT environments.
+They log information from users and monitor server IT environments.
 They can detect when a network has become compromised or is under attack.
 For example, security logs check successful and unsuccessful logins, application log failures, and other various activity within a server.
+Secure Shell (SSH) is one of the most common ways of accessing remote servers and in this project, we will use log files from a SSH server.
 Below is an example of a Secure Shell (SSH) log file tracking activity within the server:

 ![SSH_Log_File_Example.png](docs/SSH_Log_File_Example.png "Example Excerpt of Log File")

-The above details a date and timestamp of an activity, a server using OpenSSH Daemon (sshd) hosting the activity, and a type of activity committed by a user's name and IP location to a specific port.
+Each line shows a date and timestamp of an activity, the name of the server running the OpenSSH Daemon (sshd) (with a process id), and the type of action followed by the user's name, IP address, port number and SSH protocol version.

 We can see that there are multiple occurrences of failed passwords, accepted passwords, and invalid users through a quick scan of the log file.
-Upon closer look we can see that the block of failed passwords happened within milliseconds, indicating that a non-human entity was hitting the server multiple times within the 0.1 seconds!
+Upon closer look we can see that the block of failed passwords happened within seconds, indicating that possibly a non-human entity (automated script or an AI agent) was hitting the server multiple times!

 The above log file sample is part of a larger [raw SSH log file](https://drive.google.com/file/d/1JL-reDAedKBnw7jiz6iAaSxUwz6BwZil/view?usp=sharing)